 At the syntactic level, because this is a guiding article for readers to make suggestions, there are many imperative sentences.
 For example, “Create a business card.”
 “Participate on Twitter.”
 “Create a strong online presence.”
 What’s more, the source text includes a great deal of long complex sentences.
 For example, “Conduct informational interviews with people who have worked there or who know people who have; ask your professors if they can help you identify people to interview.”
 “Many LinkedIn users have endorsed his skills, not only affirming Joseph’s abilities but also suggesting that he is an active LinkedIn user who probably endorses his colleagues, as is appropriate, in return.”
 In addition, questions are also widely used in the source text.
 For example, “What kind of organization would you like to work for?
 For-profit or nonprofit?
 Government or private industry?
 Small or large?
 Startup or established?”

-The author of source text uses the second person to describe the professional problems in life and work.
+At the textual level，the author of source text uses the second person to describe the professional problems in life and work.
 And through examples to provide readers with real, objective cases, so that readers can find their own shortcomings through examples and find suitable methods to correct mistakes.
 Just like the chapter of translator's translation, the author analyzes the advantages and disadvantages of resumes by giving examples of real resumes on LinkedIn users.
 Then, according to different background, different countries and other factors, he provides different guidance for readers.
 Not only that, but also a lot of pictures.
 The author presents the examples to the readers through pictures, so that they can find the solutions more quickly and intuitively.

-3.2 Translation Resources

-Before translation, translator has read On the Writing Skills of Personal Job Materials and Teaching You How to Make Job Materials two articles.
-After reading, the translator understood the general content of the job materials, including Job search steps, resume writing and precautions and so on, which laid the foundation for the translation of the source text.
-By reading The Types of Text and Translation, the translator determined that the source text type is scientific and technologic text.
-Since the translator was not familiar with and knew little about this type of article, the translator read The Definition and Characteristics of EST and the Implications for Translation and The Linguistic Features of EST Translation.
-Then translator defined the features of the source text and the translation methods.

-With these pre translation studies and the comparison of parallel texts, translators have a good understanding of the translation of technical texts and the content of job-hunting.
-Moreover, the translator also has a general translation direction for the difficult proper nouns, terms and long difficult sentences.
-All of these provide useful guidance for the translator to translate the original text.

 Theoretical Framework